Skip to Main Content

 Lincoln Lab Employees

-Lincoln Lab users may use their employee ID to borrow at any MIT library.
+Lincoln Lab users who are also MIT employees may use their MIT employee ID to borrow at any MIT library.
+Lincoln Lab employees who are not also MIT employees are not eligible for physical borrowing privileges.
 For assistance with research, database use, or borrowing materials from other institutions, please contact the Lincoln Lab library for assistance.

 MIT alumni/ae

-MIT alumni/ae may register for borrowing privileges at an MIT Libraries service desk by presenting their MIT Alumni ID.
-Please note, these privileges do not extend to electronic access, but many e-resources may be accessed on site.
+MIT alumni/ae may register for borrowing privileges by completing the Borrowing Privileges Registration form Please note, these privileges do not extend to electronic access, but many e-resources may be accessed on site.
 The MIT Alumni Office provides access to some e-resources for MIT alumni.
 See Library Services for MIT Alumni/ae for more information.

 MIT Spouse/Partners